optimoveproductintegration/Web-SDK-Integration-Guide/README.md

 ```
 >**Note:**
 >  - Event and parameter names are case sensitive.
->  - Events and parameters use snake_case as a naming convention.
-Separate each word with one underscore character (_) and no spaces. (e.g., Checkout_Completed)
+>  - Events and parameters use lowercase and snake_case as a naming convention.
+Separate each word with one underscore character (_) and no spaces. (e.g., checkout_completed)
 >  - The parameter types available for use in event-reporting functions are:<br/>
 > **String**  – A series of alphanumeric characters of up to 255 characters in length, using any encoding<br/>
 > **Number**  – Any numeric value, whether an integer or a value containing a decimal point<br/>